zachary137/math-meta/README.md

 ## notes

-This is where I store my notes for courses, talks, etc.
+This is where I store my notes for courses, talks, etc. Some notes are unfinished or really unpolished (even containing errors!), so use at your own risk.